 Welcome to Chisel & Fork!
-Here you will find directions for DIY projects, recipes for amazing comfort food and miscellaneous thoughts on whatever is happening in our life.
+Here you will find directions for DIY projects, recipes for delicious meals and miscellaneous thoughts on whatever is happening in our life.

 We’re Ryan and Lauren.
 We are recently married and have a Mini Australian Shepherd named Zooey.
 We currently live in Timonium, Maryland which is about 30 minutes north of Baltimore.
 We originally met out in Portland, Oregon where our affinity for the outdoors drew us together!

 I (Ryan) am originally from Orlando, Florida and grew up in a home with a passion for food and sports.
 With food, our vacations revolved around the best places to eat and I still carry that with me to this day.
 I was raised to cheer hard for the University of Florida (Go Gators!), so no surprise that’s where I ended up for college.
 After spending a few years in the sports industry I decided to go back to school and earned my MBA at the University of Central Florida.
 Since then I’ve settled in a sales role in Baltimore for a company called Blispay.

 Lauren grew up in Wilmington, Delaware.
 While food was never the centerpiece of her family, she developed a passion for baking that only grew when she met me and found out my mom had a cookie business (more on that in a bit).
 Sports often brought her family together, and countless nights were spent on the softball field where she was a pitcher for her high school and travel ball teams.
 In fact, her dad even re-arranged the basement so she had her own practice facility for pitching and batting!
 Lauren attended the University of Delaware and continued to play softball.
 She then went on to Duke University and earned her Doctorate of Physical Therapy.
 She currently practices in an outpatient physical therapy clinic treating a variety of patients from high school athletes to geriatrics.